 21.03.11.
 Feb 22 quake cracked Avon River bank, due to lateral spreading, cnr Pages Rd Bridge / Owles Tce, national state of emergency

 Estuary Rd, Southshore Spit: Relatively OK.
 A white Cronos water tank stood outside South New Brighton School.
-Post June 13 quake damage, Estuary Rd would be ripped up to replace sewage & water pipes.
+Post June 13 quake damage, Estuary Rd was ripped up to replace sewage & water pipes.

-Images, quake damaged Estuary Rd, Beatty St & Rocking Horse Rd:
+3 images, Estuary Rd, Beatty St, Rocking Horse Rd:

 21.03.11.
-Feb 22 quake Cronos water tank, South New Brighton School, Estuary Rd, national state of emergency
+Feb 22 quake, white, Cronos water tank, South New Brighton School, Estuary Rd, national state of emergency

-Beatty St: Three parked WASTE WAY sucker trucks sucked muck.
+Beatty St: Three blue & yellow, WASTE WAY, sewage sucker trucks sucked muck.

 Rocking Horse Rd, Southshore Spit: It lived up to its name, with all the lumps & bumps, but was in relatively good condition.
 A City Care digger truck was at end of the road loading silt by Pukeko Pl.
 I'd seen no pukekos since the quake.
-On Christchurch coat of arms, heraldic pukekos should be replaced by silt heaps & rampant portaloos.
+Instead of heraldic pukekos on Christchurch Coat of Arms, silt heaps & rampant portaloos became Christchurch symbols.

 21.03.11.
-Portaloo & truck removing Feb 22 liquefaction silt, Rocking Horse Rd, national state of emergency.
+Yellow portaloo & truck removing Feb 22 liquefaction silt, Rocking Horse Rd, national state of emergency.
 Clifton back drop

 New Brighton, South New Brighton & Southshore roads I drove were much better than broken Dallington & Burwood roads.